arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

 Until then, all that the `Nond<Position>` monad does is to provide the programmer with a way to compose and bind other similarly nondeterministic functions, via the classsical and standardized interface of a monad, without loosing information about the source of nondeterminism.

 Now, how to structure `Nond<A>`?
 It's only natural to model the multiple possible values as a collection of values of type `A`.
-Indeed, "*a list is a monad representing nondeterministic computations*" is a classical.
+In fact, you could have just used a list for representing nondeterministic computations.
+It's indeed a classical approach.
 But it does not tell the whole story: lists are only one of the many ways to model nondeterminism.

 A `decimal -> Nond<decimal>` representing the forecast price of a stock is likely to return values following a Gaussian distribution.
 From this perspective, `IEnumerable<decimal>` would be a broken model, because it corresponds to a distrubution of equally probable prices, and this poorly model the reality.

 In implementing `Nond<decimal>`, you could easily decide to store the mean and the variance, rather than a collection of possible prices.
-What is important, for your implementation, is that given 2 functions built around the notion of a Gaussian distribution, their combination is done in a way that preserves some specific statistical rules.
+The `Nond` monad is all about *abstracting* the nondeterministic effect away, so that your code can be made independent from it.
+What is important, for your implementation, is that given 2 functions built around the notion of a Gaussian distribution (or whatever else notion of nondeterminism), their combination is done in a way that preserves some specific statistical rules.

 The take aways are:

-* the articles and tutorials stating that "*List is a monad for modeling non-deterministic computations*" are surely right, but they tell half the story.
+* the articles and tutorials stating that "*List is a monad for modeling nondeterministic computations*" are surely right, but they tell half the story.
 By no means this implies that Lists are the only way for modeling nondeterminism.

 * If your `Nond<decimal>` must implement some logic about the Gaussian distribution, this means that Monads aren't just a mechanical stratagem for combining type-uncompatible functions ; they are in fact a *design tool* for type-modeling the business domain.
 They do implement domain logic.

 If you are going to embrace Functional Programming, you are going to invent a lot of new monads.

-# Implementing the List monad
+# Implementing the Nond monad
 We left with:

 ```csharp